adecang/adecang.github.io/general/brexit.md

 ### Jan 29 2020 : European Parliament approves Brexit Agreement

 1. Watch the [Video](https://www.youtube.com/watch?v=nRE44uSaZmc) on YouTube (sur le vote lui-même)

 2. Read the BBC News [abridged article](bbcnews_brexit_approval)

 3. Watch the BBC News original [video](https://www.bbc.com/news/uk-politics-51287430) embedded in the article (reactions)
-   * Tell about the different reactions to the UK's departure.
+   * MEPs represent different countries.
+Tell about their various reactions to the UK's departure.
-   * Do the English always "keep the upper lip stiff" (hide their emotions)
+   * Do the English always "keep the upper lip stiff" (hide their feelings)?

-4. Sum up the event, learn the vocabulary.
+4. Sum up the event
    * What exactly did the European Parliament vote on?
    * Is this the end of negotiations between the UK and the EU?

+5. Grammar/Press

-5. What determiners are missing in the title?
+   * What determiners are missing in the title?

    * Find other similar titles in the press about Brexit

 6. Follow-up
    * Murphy Essential Grammar in use Units 71-7-73
-   * Particularly Unit 73 (place names)
+   * Unit 73 (place names) is essential

 ### Vocab